|World Cup 2010|

 DM: Jose Pirri

 He is regarded as one of Spain's greatest player.
-He played in two WC Finals.
+He had 41 caps in a career that lasted 12 years.
+He played in two World Cup Finals: 1966 and 1978.
 He played for Real Madrid for 15 years, between 1964 and 1979, winning ten Spanish league titles, four Spanish cups, and the 1966 European Cup.
 He was a member of the Real Madrid team that was known as the Yé-Yé team.
+He also played for Granada.

 CM: Xabi Alonso